Welcome What's new in Chrome extensions Get help with Chrome extensions API reference Samples

 Host permissions

 Host permissions allow extensions to interact with the URL's matching patterns.
-Some Chrome APIs require host permissions in addition to their own API permission, which are documented on each reference page.
-The following are a few examples of what host permissions allow extensions to do:
+Some Chrome APIs require host permissions in addition to their own API permissions, which are documented on each reference page.
+Here are some examples:

 Permissions with warnings